Movies Into Film Critical Observations by N.P.Thompson

 — Clive Davis, blogger, The Spectator

 An aside: I may not be a name recognized pundit, but I want to add my two cents worth of appreciation of N.P.
 Thompson's reviews.
 I would read them religiously sometimes to the chagrin of my partner.
 I vividly remember one time when I was supposedly searching for a Baltimore mover when instead I was reading Thompson's review of the Dark Knight.
 With the tragedy of Ledger’s early death affecting the film along with Christian Bale in the leading role of the caped crusader/millionaire playboy Bruce Wayne, I was eager to see what N.P.
 Thompson would write.
 Whoa, the review was scathing to say the least.
 You can read it below.
-Likewise, when my partner asked about the results for Baltimore mover companies and learned I had totally forgotten about it and instead had spent my time reading movie reviews, his retort also was scathing.
+Likewise, when my partner asked about the results for best Baltimore movers in town and learned I had totally forgotten about it and instead had spent my time reading movie reviews, his retort also was scathing.
 Chagrined I returned to my search and triumphantly found Hampden Moving & Storage.
 It turned out that this family owned and operated Moving Company, with employees that include fifth-generation family members, was perfect for our move to Washington DC.
 They worked with us to make our moving experience as worry-free as possible guiding us through the entire relocation process and have become my family household Baltimore movers.
 BTW: the move was successful.
 And I loved the Dark Knight.
 I thought the action sequences are like being injected with a shot of adrenalin straight into the heart.
 Of course this was not the first time I disagreed with N.P.
 Thompson's reviews which I will continue to read, forever and as long as he continues to write them.